vaibhavsagar/website/drafts/industrial-strength-deployments.md

 It's definitely the case that `deploy.sh` is short and unsophisticated, but the three commands it invokes are what's really important here.
-Once you begin looking for them, you will find them everywhere!
+Once you begin looking for them, you will find them everywhere, since they're the best way of deploying NixOS!
 They're used in [NixOps](https://github.com/NixOS/nixops/blob/c8d3a3ff5fb20e8e4d494de972ebb2a1a1ec1e08/nixops/backends/__init__.py#L339-L367), [nix-deploy](https://github.com/awakesecurity/nix-deploy/blob/68217cea7ba6746c9a262ddccb11178909841988/src/Main.hs#L159-L229), and